smarthomeNG/plugins/stateengine/README.md

 ##Changelog
 ### v1.4.1
-Added to official develop repository
-Renamed to StateEngine
+Added to official develop repository (onkelandy) Renamed to StateEngine (onkelandy)
-Added script to change autoblind entries to stateengine entries in items, logics and cache Fix compatibility of logic trigger for SmarthomeNG 1.4+ Changed state condition evaluation to OrderedDict to keep original order Added additional option for manual item called "manual_on" to figure out if item WAS trigger by specific KNX GA
+Fix compatibility of logic trigger for SmarthomeNG 1.4+ (onkelandy) Changed state condition evaluation to OrderedDict to keep original order (onkelandy) Added additional option for manual item called "manual_on" to figure out if item WAS trigger by specific KNX GA (onkelandy)

 ### v1.4.0
 Make compatible with SmarthomeNG 1.4+ (i-am-offline)